google-code-export/los-cocos/branches/b_sphinx/README_branch_b_sphinx.txt

 Changelog:

-r1267 fixed a lot of warnings coming from anchor's properties r1266 adopting most of pyglet sphinx customizations r1265 fix warning api_reference not in any toctree
+r1268 fix warnings about .pointer , ultimatelly from ctypes r1267 fixed a lot of warnings coming from anchor's properties r1266 adopting most of pyglet sphinx customizations r1265 fix warning api_reference not in any toctree